A diagrammatic presentation and its characterization of non-split compact surfaces in the 3-sphere: The proofs of Theorems and

 Since $D$ and $D'$ are related by R0--R3 and R5 moves, we fix a sequence $(D_i)_{1 \le i \le n}$ of spatial surface diagrams related by R0--R3 and R5 moves such that $D_1=D$ and $D_n=D'$.
 Modifying the sequence $(D_i)_{1 \le i \le n}$, we will recursively construct a new sequence $(D_i')_{1 \le i \le n}$ of spatial surface diagrams satisfying that $D_i'$ and $D_{i+1}'$ are related by R0, R2--R3 and R5 moves for every $i$ with $1\le i < n$.
 We set $D_1'=D_1$.
 Suppose that $D_i'$ is already defined.

 {\bf Case 1:} we consider the case where $D_{i}$ and $D_{i+1}$ are related by an R1 move.
-We suppose that the left R1 move in Figure \ref{FIG:spatial_surface_Reidemeister_move} is applied.
-As is illustrated in Figure \ref{FIG:proof_bivalent_small_disk}, we define $D_{i+1}'$ for two cases: we attach a ``small bivalent disk'' on spatial surface diagrams, in stead of applying the left R1 move in Figure \ref{FIG:spatial_surface_Reidemeister_move}.
+We suppose that the left R1 move in Fig.~\ref{FIG:spatial_surface_Reidemeister_move} is applied.
+As is illustrated in Fig.~\ref{FIG:proof_bivalent_small_disk}, we define $D_{i+1}'$ for two cases: we attach a ``small bivalent disk'' on spatial surface diagrams, in stead of applying the left R1 move in Fig.~\ref{FIG:spatial_surface_Reidemeister_move}.
 Each small bivalent disk contains one teardrop-like part and two bivalent vertices.
 At a glance, $D_{i}'$ and $D_{i+1}'$ seem to be related by an R1 move.
 However, $D_{i}'$ and $D_{i+1}'$ are actually related by R0 and R2 moves.
-If a small bivalent disk attached to $D_i'$ is contained in the region where an R1 move is applied, we move it into on the outside of the region by using R0 and R2--R3 moves before we define $D_{i+1}'$, see Figure \ref{FIG:proof_small_R1_sliding}.
-For also the right R1 move in Figure \ref{FIG:spatial_surface_Reidemeister_move}, we define $D_{i+1}'$ in the same manner.
+If a small bivalent disk attached to $D_i'$ is contained in the region where an R1 move is applied, we move it into on the outside of the region by using R0 and R2--R3 moves before we define $D_{i+1}'$, see Fig.~\ref{FIG:proof_small_R1_sliding}.
+For also the right R1 move in Fig.~\ref{FIG:spatial_surface_Reidemeister_move}, we define $D_{i+1}'$ in the same manner.

 {\bf Case 2:} we consider the case where $D_{i}$ and $D_{i+1}$ are related by one of R0, R2--R3 and R5 moves.
-Let $\delta \subset \mathbb R^2$ be a disk in which the moves is applied.
+Let $\delta\subset\mathbb R^2$ be a disk in which the moves is applied.
 If a small bivalent disk attached to $D_i'$ is contained in $\delta$, we move it on the outside of $\delta$ by using R0 and R2--R3 moves before we define $D_{i+1}'$, as is the case 1.
 We define $D_{i+1}'$ as follows: $D_{i+1}'$ is equal to $D_i'$ in the outside of $\delta$ and the part of $D_{i+1}'$ contained in $\delta$ corresponds to the applied move.